sarah417423/MRIO/ReadMe.md

 ### Run the model
 - Run "Code availability.py".
-  - Sub The results are generated under "MRIO" folder
+  - The results are generated under "MRIO" folder.
-  - Sub "NIO" and "SRIO" are by-products during the estimating process.
+  - "NIO" ,"SRIO" and "Prior" are by-products during the estimating process.

 ### Technical Validation
 - The "Austria", "Finland" and "Scorland" folder contain the survey data or estimation on input-output tables from local government.
 We consider them as a ground truth for technical validation.